 And the thing is, it’s not that hard!
-Totally free platforms like Trello offer a calendar view of your workflow, as do more sophisticated (and pricey) options like Hubspot.
+Our Marketing Calendar can improve your campaign's organisation, while other tools like Trello offer a calendar view of your workflow, as do more sophisticated (and pricey) options like Hubspot.
 But the point is, you should know which piece of content scored big last month, which one is going live today, and which big story is coming down the pipeline tomorrow.

 Even more importantly, your content can’t exist in a vacuum, and a content calendar can be expanded to incorporate all marketing milestones, events, and initiatives.
 Even better, you can start to map upcoming blog posts, white papers, and other content types to those dates.
 You’d be amazed how effectively this campaign-style marketing approach identifies target audiences and gets your salespeople talking to your customers more regularly.

 4) Expand authorship to build a community of voices and thought leaders.

 If your audience wanted to follow along with the CEO or Marketing Director’s personal whims day after day, they’d tell you so.
 A true brand publication shows not only depth of knowledge, but breadth as well -- and that’s best conveyed by diversifying your brand publication’s authorship.